SquadFM/Squad-Field-Manual/README.md

 ### Remove Mods
 - Mods can cause Squad to crash after major updates.
 - Try to remove mods if you're experiencing issues that can't be resolved with any of the guides above.
+- To remove mods from squad you need to unsubscribe to the mods in the Steam Workshop:
+    1. Go to library and click on "Squad".
+    2. Click on "Workshop" in the vertical menubar.

 [Back to top](#content)